Spring Lake Recreation and Senior Center

 Coloring

 Grab the crayons or colored pencils, a free printed coloring sheet, and color.
 Coloring can be done in any quiet space you can find.
-Bring your own materials and just color and visit with the others who may be coloring, too.
-The Center puts out a new coloring sheet every Thursday for you to grab.
+Or bring your own materials and work on any project you have going and visit with the others who may be coloring, too.
+The center puts out a few new and fun coloring sheets every Thursday for you to grab.

 55+; Mon.-Fri.; 8:15 am-4:30 pm; Free